 Aerobic exercise can help you control your weight, reduce your risk of illness, strengthen your heart and boost your mood.
 Participating in regular aerobic exercise can also help you live longer.
-To enjoy these benefits, just choose the training method that fits with your lifestyle and try to do it 30 minutes each day.
+To enjoy these benefits, just choose the training method that fits with your lifestyle and try to do it at least 30 minutes most days.

 Video of the Day

 Going for a long, slow run or walk is considered continuous training.
-Also known as distance training, this method involves performing an exercise at the same effort level for 20 to 60 minutes or more without resting, according to the American Council on Exercise.
+Also known as endurance training, this method involves performing an exercise at the same effort level for 20 to 60 minutes or more without resting, says the American Council on Exercise.
 Many beginners like this training because it does not require special equipment and can be performed anywhere.
-Try walking, running or cycling.

 Super-circuit training combines aerobics and weight lifting into one workout.
-Typically, a circuit is made up of 10 resistance training stations with exercises for every major muscle group.
-Perform each exercise for 30 seconds at about 50 to 60 percent of the maximum weight you can lift.
-To make it a super-circuit, do cardo like running or jumping jacks for 30 seconds between each station.
-A study published in the “National Strength Coaches Association Journal” found that super-circuit training increases strength by 23 percent, cardiovascular fitness by 17 percent and lean body mass by 3 percent.
-You can also expect a 1 percent drop in your body weight and a 2 percent decrease in body fat.
+Typically, a circuit is made up of 10 or more training stations with exercises for every major muscle group.
+Perform each exercise for 30 to 60 seconds.
+Do cardio like running in place or jumping jacks for 30 seconds between each station.
+The workout moves quickly, keeps you entertained, trains you aerobically and also improves your muscular fitness.

 Many experts recommend using different types of aerobic training methods in your workout routine.
-Cross-training uses multiple exercises and methods to use your muscles in different ways.
+Cross-training uses multiple exercises and methods to keep your muscles moving in different directions.
 It helps prevent injury and can keep you motivated by reducing boredom.
-To participate, just change things up.
-Try running on Monday, swimming on Wednesday and biking on Friday.
+To participate, just change things up all week long.
+For example, try running on Monday, swimming on Wednesday and biking on Friday.